eliteweblabs/capco/scope.md

 ## Authentication & Navigation

 - The entire app is password protected.
-- Upon authentication, clients are redirected to the index page.
+- Upon authentication, clients are redirected to the dashboard page (`/dashboard`).
-- The index page references the client's latest project and provides links to their past projects.
+- The index page (`/`) is now a marketing landing page for public visitors.
+- Authenticated users access the dashboard for project management.

+## Development Session Management

+**⚠️ IMPORTANT: Always check `PREVIOUS_SESSION_SUMMARY.md` at the start of each development session.**

+This file contains:
+- Current branch status and last working location
+- Recent changes and implementations
+- Todo items and next steps
+- Technical context and decisions made
+- Git commit history and file changes

+Update this file at the end of each significant development session to maintain context continuity.

 ### Use Packages